 We look at practices as well as texts and consider a range of expressions of religion from popular culture to systematic ideas.
 We approach religion at both the individual and collective level and study traditions in comparative international context.

 Religion has a long history and remains a powerful force in the contemporary world.
-Religious studies has the tools and skills to help you get to grips with this vital field of study.
+Religious studies provides the tools and skills to help you get to grips with this vital field of study.